Vikram-singh02/cpp-programming/docs/CI-CD.md

 # CI/CD Pipeline Documentation

-This repository uses GitHub Actions for continuous integration and deployment.
+This document describes the GitHub Actions CI/CD pipeline for the C++ Programming repository.

 ## Pipeline Overview